 How Often Do Sparrowhawks Eat?

 Those concerned about sparrowhawks eating all of the birds in their yards may wonder about the frequency with which sparrowhawks eat.
-Therefore, how often do sparrowhawks eat?
+In other words, how many birds do sparrowhawks eat per day; how often do sparrowhawks eat?

 Well, first we have to recognize that sparrowhawks can only eat after they’ve captured prey for themselves.
 Indeed, the success rate of these birds on their prey-capture attempts is usually around 10%, so they fail to catch a bird far more often than they have success.